 Carrying over 70,000 passengers daily, this iconic service is essential for commuters.
 The city has already initiated a transition to hybrid-electric ferries, with a focus on reducing carbon emissions and improving cost efficiency.

-Serving more than 20 million people each year, the Victoria Harbour plays a vital mode in transportation.
-Electrification plans are underway, supported by environmental agencies and local authorities aiming to reduce maritime pollution in Victoria Harbour.
+Serving more than 20 million people each year, Victoria Harbour plays a vital role in transportation.
+Electrification plans are underway, supported by environmental agencies and local authorities, aiming to reduce maritime pollution in Victoria Harbour.

 Sydney Ferries – Australia